 Long threads, symmetrical arrangements, forming the knots as per the design graph and then dye it with the natural colours.
 This is how simple, the procedure sounds and the actions seem exactly the opposite.
 More the use of natural colours, threads and traditional methods, better is the lifespan and higher the price.

 In one of the workshops of the Salvi Family, I got to see a Patola that was 150 years old!
 The colour was bright, vibrancy intact, designs untouched, the only defect was that the lack of maintenance had torn the cloth.
 And thus, the Gujarati saying aptly says, “Padi Patole Bhat, Faate pan Fite Nahit” (पड़ी पटोळे भाट, फाटे पण फीटे नहीं).
 The saying states that the Patola Sari may tear off but the design can never fade.

-The threads are first arranged in a set of a particular number, and then are tied as per the design.
-The warp and weft yarns should be designed in such a way that when both of them are woven to form a textile, the exact design is created.
+The threads are first arranged in a set of a particular number, and then they are tied as per the design.
+The warp and weft yarns should be designed in such a way that when both of them are woven to form a textile.
+And also create the exact design.
 This is called double ikkat, the most difficult of all kinds of weaving in India.

 The yarns are then painted considering the colour patterns in the graph.
 On asking about how they determine the spaces to be kept in between the knots, the artist in the house gave an extremely mathematical explanation that completely bounced off the left hemisphere of my brain.